samrat-b/linux-server-config/README.md

 -   Remove port 22 from sshd_config file:
     -   In next few steps, we will configure Uncomplicated Firewall (UFW), and open firewall for port 2200
     -   After that we will remove port 22 from sshd_config file as well as disable it in UFW
-    -   This way ensures that we do not lock ourself out of ubuntu server
+    -   This way ensures that we do not lock ourselves out of ubuntu server

 ## Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
 -   Check UFW status (default UFW status is inactive)